noccylabs/immp-spec/immp-draft.md

 **Syntax:**

 ~~~~
-    DELIVER TO account [+/-IMPORTANT] [+MULTIPART]
+    DELIVER TO target-host [+/-IMPORTANT] [+MULTIPART]
 ~~~~

 **Parameters:**

- * *account* - The account to which to deliver.
-It does not have to be on the local system.
+ * *target-host* - The final recipient host that has the ability to decrypt the envelope to find the recipient for final delivery to the mailbox.
  * `+IMPORTANT` indicates high priority, `-IMPORTANT` indicates low priority.
 Not specifying either indicates normal priority
  * `+MULTIPART` indicates a multipart message.

 **Notes:**

 Upon receiving this command the server will announce it being ready to receive the message, or indicate an error if the message can not be delivered.
 The client should then go on and send the message as a data block:

 ~~~~
     C:  DELIVER TO noccy+analytics@noccylabs.info +IMPORTANT +MULTIPART